-Panama accounting and tax considerations in 2021
+Panama legal and accounting and tax considerations in 2022

 Since 2003, Healy Consultants Group PLC assists our Clients with timely compliance of their annual legal, accounting and tax obligations in Panama.

 - Panamanian corporate income tax is levied on a territoriality principle.
 All Panama-sourced income is subject to tax whether it is received by a resident or non-resident entity.

 - Corporations are subject to income tax at a fixed rate of 25%.